awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 To create a flow definition, you must have completed the prerequisites described in [Prerequisites](a2i-getting-started.md#a2i-getting-started-prerequisites)\.

 If you use the API to create a flow definition for any task type, or if you use a custom task type when creating a flow definition in the console, first you will need to create a worker task template\.
-For more information, see [Create a Worker UI](a2i-instructions-overview.md)\.
+For more information, see [Create and Manage Worker Task Templates](a2i-instructions-overview.md)\.

 If you want to preview your worker task template while creating a flow definition for a built\-in task type in the console, ensure that you grant the role that you use to create the flow definition permission to access the Amazon S3 bucket that contains your template artifacts using a policy like the one described in [Enable Worker Task Template Previews ](a2i-permissions-security.md#permissions-for-worker-task-templates-augmented-ai)\.